datanav/docs/training/README.md

 This will ensure correct relative link ref.

-With the custom CSS in the expected folder, `_templates/layout.html` is now able include it when building the project.
+With the custom CSS in the expected folder, `_templates/layout.html` is now able to include it when building the project.

 The following line was added to `layout.html` to handle this: